Abir-Tx/ASPNET_Course/README.md

 ## EOL of this repo

-As the course has already ended on August 29, 2023.
+As the course has already ended on **August 29, 2023**.
 I am archiving this repo as I will not use this repo for any other purposes anymore.

 ## Contributors